Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For light truck drivers, six of seven sources had data (only Anthropic was missing).
-Sources split on AI exposure: our AI Resilience Model saw low risk while Will Robots Take My Job saw high risk and Microsoft landed in the middle, pulling confidence to medium.
-Strong employer demand helps, but low pay and mobility scores hold the label at "Somewhat Resilient."
+For light truck drivers, six of seven sources had data, with Anthropic missing.
+AI exposure split noticeably: our AI Resilience Model saw low exposure while Will Robots Take My Job saw high, pulling confidence to medium.
+Strong hiring demand from the BLS Opportunity Score helped, but low pay and mobility signals kept the score at "Somewhat Resilient."

 AI Resilience Report forLight Truck Drivers